danizen/confsecrets/README.md

 ## Self-critique

-This is not as clear as the 12factor app.
-A vault like this could be used outside of Django in a twelve-factor fashion, and then have configuration passed in as environment variables.
-However, Django's settings sort of work against 12factor anyway.
+This way of doing things does not fully comply the [Twelve-Factor App](https://12factor.net/) way of managing the environment.
+Django's settings are similarly response to the environment while recognizing that configuration solely via the environment is complicated.

 ## Roadmap